Pulmonary Haemorrhage (Bleeding into the lung)

 Sometimes, no specific cause is found, especially in children (idiopathic pulmonary hemosiderosis).
 However, identifying the underlying cause is critical for guiding treatment and preventing recurrence.

-How to Diagnose Pulmonary Hemorrhage?
+How to Diagnose Pulmonary Haemorrhage?

 History and Physical Examination